Lakhpat: Fort

-The fort, rebuilt and expanded in 1801 by Fateh Muhammad, is an irregular polygon, defended by round towers and built of hard brown stone.
+The Lakhpat Fort, rebuilt and expanded in 1801 by Fateh Muhammad, is an irregular polygon, defended by round towers and built of hard brown stone.
 The 7km-long walls are of considerable height but not thick.

-Pir Ghaus Muhammad tomb
+Pir Ghaus Muhammad tomb inside the Lakhpat Fort

 Pir Ghaus Muhammad, a Sufi saint and Syyed of Lakhpat, half-Muslim and half-Hindu in his customs, who was believed to have supernatural power.
 Dying in 1855, his brother Bava Mia or Sa Saheb, from contributions made by Gosh Muhammad's followers, began to build a tomb locally known as Kubo.
 This tomb, of black stone, on a platform fifty-four feet square and seven high, rising in a conical dome 63 feet 3 inches high, is octagonal in shape, with four side doors arched and richly carved, and the walls decorated with patterns of flowers and leaves.
 Inside, the floor is paved with white and black marble, and the grave is covered with a white marble canopy.
 On the walls are passages from the Quran.
 It is still unfinished.
 The water tank opposite the tomb is believed to have healing characteristics for skin diseases.